sahelib25/ck-mlperf/program/image-classification-tflite-loadgen/README.md

 This C++ implementation runs TFLite models for Image Classification using TFLite.

+Follow the detailed installation and benchmarking instructions in this Jupyter [notebook](https://github.com/krai/ck-mlperf/tree/master/jnotebook/image-classification-tflite-loadgen).

 ## Prerequisites

 ### [Preprocess ImageNet on an x86 machine](https://github.com/arm-software/armnn-mlperf#preprocess-on-an-x86-machine-and-detect-on-an-arm-dev-board)